HeiningaVE/HeiningaVE.github.io/CV.md

 - Psychological Bulletin, together with Dr. E. Nederhof

 # Teaching experience
-- Co-teacher Statistics 6, KU Leuven, Belgium (2018)
+2018 Co-teacher Statistics 6, KU Leuven, Belgium

-- Guest lecture Social studies, Hanze Hogeschool, The Netherlands (2017)
+2017 Guest lecture Social studies, Hanze Hogeschool, The Netherlands

-- Guest lecture Nursing, Hanze Hogeschool, The Netherlands (2015)
+2015 Guest lecture Nursing, Hanze Hogeschool, The Netherlands

-- Supervised teaching, Psychiatry Research 3rd year Medical Students, University Medical Centre Groningen (UMCG), The Netherland (2014)
+2014 Supervised teaching, Psychiatry Research 3rd year Medical Students, University Medical Centre Groningen (UMCG), The Netherland

-- Teaching assistent Statistics 1B, University of Groningen (RUG), The Netherlands (2013)
+2013 Teaching assistent Statistics 1B, University of Groningen (RUG), The Netherlands

-- Teaching assistent Statistics 1A, University of Groningen (RUG), The Netherlands (2012)
+2012 Teaching assistent Statistics 1A, University of Groningen (RUG), The Netherlands

 # Additional relevant courses and workshops

-- Masterclass John P.A.
-Ioannidis Amsterdam; 12-2016; participation
+Masterclass John P.A.
+Ioannidis Amsterdam; 12-2016
 	Selected by the Netherlands Research Integrity Network as one of the 9 excellent young researchers, to present their work at a masterclass hosted by the renowned Prof Dr. John P.A.
   	Ioannidis.

 # Education
 2013 – onward	PhD candidate Psychiatry, University Medical Center Groningen (UMCG)